• English

 However, we strongly recommend it.
 A glitch is never impossible, even if we do our best to avoid them!

-All insurance policies must be taken out at the time of registration.
+All insurance policies must be subscribed at the time of registration.

 Can I take out travel insurance when I book?

-o leave with peace of mind, we offer you three insurance packages taken out with our partner.
+To leave with peace of mind, we offer you two insurance packages taken out with our partner.
 To find out more, go to our Insurance page.

-If you wish to benefit from one of these contracts, please indicate this when you register.
+If you wish to benefit from one of these policies, please subscribe it online while you book your tour du Mont Blanc.

 The Comfort Cancellation policy includes :